wrshf7/HapSelect-Docs/docs/workflow/example_workflow.md

 - Diploid: usually `0/1/2`
 - Polyploid: supports up to any integer ploidy

-Or, when performing a true haplotype analysis, `0/1` only with `k` columns per individual representing a ploidy of `k`
+Or, when performing a true haplotype analysis, `0/1` only with `L` columns per individual representing a ploidy of `L`

-Missing values should ideally be:
+Missing values should be:

 ```r
 NA